nicholaswmin/dyno/README.md

 > This should be the preferred method when running this as part
 > of a test suite, since this is the only method that actually runs
 > the benchmark file just once.

-### Unnecessary metrics

-If the only benchmark is a simple `function`, it makes no sense to create a custom metric.

-Instead, use the provided default `cycle` metric.

-Custom metrics only make sense when there are many parts to the benchmarked code and you need to instrument each one to dissect the bottleneck.

 ### Not a load-testing tool